IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

   - Shadow map cannot be produced with an **area light**.
   - The soft shadow created by the area light, is simulated by:
     1. First using a point light to generate the shadow map,
-    2. Then specify the dimension of that light when doing calculation.
+    2. Then specify the dimension of that light when doing calculation, i.e. **post-processing**
-- The ratio here corresponds to the term **percentage**
+- The ratio in the formula corresponds to word *percentage* in its name